 - The sections get harder or easier based on how well you do.
 For example, if you get most of the first math section right, then the next math section will be harder.

-- The essays always come first, followed by either a math or a verbal section, followed by a ten-minute break.
+The two essays always come first, and they are followed by either a math or a verbal section, followed by a ten-minute break.

 2 GRE Verbal Sections

-- There are six text completion questions in each section.
+There are six text-completion questions in each section.
 These will have a sentence or two with one, two, or three blanks.
 You will have from three to five words or phrases to choose from for each blank.
-Gotta get’em all right to get any credit.
+You must get them all correct to get any credit.

-- 150 is an average score for the GRE Verbal, but this can vary from year to year.
+150 is an average score for the GRE Verbal, but this can vary from year to year.

 Two Quantitative (Math) Sections

-- Each section has around 20 questions and is 35 minutes long.
+Each GRE quantitative section has around 20 questions and is 35 minutes long.
 There are four different types of questions.

-Quantitative Comparison questions will give you two different quantities and ask you to compare them to determine if one is larger than the other, the two quantities are equal, or it cannot be determined.
+Quantitative Comparison questions will give you two different quantities and ask you to compare the two quantities to determine if one is larger than the other, if the two quantities are equal, or if the answer cannot be determined.

-- Multiple-choice questions are the same as the ones you are familiar with.
-In this case, the questions will have five possible answer choices to choose from.
+Multiple-choice questions are the same as the ones you are familiar with from grade school and high school; a question with five possible answer choices.

-- Multiple-answer questions.
+Multiple-answer questions.
 These look like multiple-choice questions but will have from 3 to ten different possible answers to choose from.
 Any or all of the answers may be correct, so you can choose more than one.
 I’ve seen the correct answer be all ten of the answer choices.
 I’ve also seen it be only one of the ten.

 Numeric entry questions.
-On these, you will fill in a box with your answer.
+On these, you will fill in a box with your own answer.